0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 computations by [ZK smart contracts](../smart-contracts/zk-smart-contracts/zk-smart-contracts.md) and earning revenue for the zero knowledge computations performed.

+## Requirements of a ZK node

+!!! info "Requirements"
+For a reader node only set up reverse proxy
+1. 100K MPC tokens staked for the baker node service and ZK node service
+2. A reverse proxy server redirecting incoming and outgoing traffic.
+This includes:
+    - Web domain with a valid SSL certificate for an https endpoint
+    - A modified `docker--compose.yml` defining a docker service acting as proxy
+3. A registration of the node and endpoint in the [ZK Registry Contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65/)

 ## Set up a reverse proxy

 ZK nodes and reader nodes for development need a reverse proxy server.
 ZK nodes need it to be able to give and receive secret inputs.
 Reader nodes need to set rate limits to prevent DDOS (denial-of-service-attacks).